NikoHeikki/https-docker-apache/README.md

 docker run -p 80:80 -p 443:443 htpps-apache:stable apache2-foreground
 ```

-## Check localhost for https, chrome warns for https not secure if you are using self-signed certificate instead of CA certificate but self-signed is still secure but its not validated.
+## Check localhost for https
+#### chrome warns for https not secure if you are using self-signed certificate instead of CA certificate but self-signed is still secure but its not validated.